observablehq/plot/README.md

 })
 ```

-Each scale’s options are specified as a nested options object, within the top-level plot *options*, whose name corresponds to the scale:
+Each scale’s options are specified as a nested options object, within the top-level plot *options*, with the corresponding scale name:

 * **x** - horizontal position
 * **y** - vertical position
-* **r** - size or radius
+* **r** - radius (size)
 * **color** - fill or stroke
 * **opacity** - fill or stroke opacity